Family, Tokyo

 When going through the arrival procedure with kids, you’ll want to make the process as simple and fast as possible.
 Here are some things you can do ahead of time to make it simpler:

-1. Complete your immigration documents before your arrival in Japan
+1. Complete your immigration documents before you arrive in Japan

-Use Visit Japan Web to complete your immigration and customs procedures before your arrival in Japan.
+Use Visit Japan Web to complete your immigration and customs procedures before you arrive in Japan.
 This will help make the arrival procedure easier for everyone.
 Visit Japan Web will generate QR codes that the officers can simply scan when visitors arrive at the airport.
 And yes, you’ll be glad to know that kids under 18 years old can be included in their parent’s accounts.

-Visit Japan Web: Read the details about Visit Japan Web here
+Visit Japan Web: Read the details on how to complete Visit Japan Web here

 2. Arriving at the airport in Japan